 6. Dispose of the pen properly in a sharps container.

-For complete illustrated instructions, download the official guide here:
+For complete illustrated instructions, download the official guide.

 Some minor dripping at the injection site is completely normal.
 To minimize this, keep the needle in place for 10–15 seconds after depressing the plunger.
 Even with this precaution, a small amount of fluid loss can occur and is not cause for concern.

-The solution should be clear and colorless to pale yellow.
-If you notice cloudiness, particles, or significant discoloration, do not use the pen.
+While a yellow color is normal, cloudiness or visible particles are not.
+If you notice cloudiness, floating particles, or anything unusual beyond the expected yellow color, do not use the pen.
 Contact your provider or pharmacy for replacement guidance.

 Yes.
 Use a cold-pack travel case to maintain the pen between 36–46°F (2–8°C) during transport.
 Avoid direct sunlight or freezing.